Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Final remarks

 \subsection{Acknowledgements}

-The first author thanks the hospitality of XLim and suggestions of J.J.
-Morales-Ruiz during the initial stage of this work.
+The first author thanks the hospitality of XLim and suggestions of J.J.~Morales-Ruiz during the initial stage of this work.
+He was supported in the final stage of this paper by the FONDOCYT grants 2022-1D2-90 and 2022-1D2-091 from the Dominican Government (MESCYT).
 The third author thanks Autonomous University of Madrid for the financial support for a research stay at XLim, where she started to work in this article.
-She also thanks the hospitality of XLim and the support of J.J.
-Morales-Ruiz to participate in this work.
+She also thanks the hospitality of XLim and the support of J.J.~Morales-Ruiz to participate in this work.

 This work was partially supported by the grant TIN2016-77206-R from the Spanish Government, co-financed by the European Regional Development Fund.
-The third author received a postdoctoral grant (PEJD-2018-POST/TIC-9490) from Universidad Nacional de Educaci\'on a Distancia (UNED), co-financed by the Regional Government of Madrid and the Youth Employment Initiative (YEI) of the European Social Fund. \pdfbookmark[1]{References}{ref} \itemsep=0pt [2][]{\href{http://arxiv.org/abs/#2}{arXiv:#2}}
+The third author received a~postdoctoral grant (PEJD-2018-POST/TIC-9490) from Universidad Nacional de Educaci\'on a~Distancia (UNED), co-financed by the Regional Government of Madrid and the Youth Employment Initiative (YEI) of the European Social Fund.

+Authors gratefully acknowledge the referees for their helpful comments and further references which resulted in an improvement of the preliminary manuscript.